louistaii/kaypoh-aunty/README.md

 *   **Useful:** 3,910 samples

 This crucial step ensured the model was trained on an equal number of examples for each category, allowing it to learn the unique features of each class effectively.

-### Textual Feature Engineering

-To give the model more context, structured data was engineered into the text itself.
-Features like the review's `rating` and whether it included pictures (`has_pics`) were converted into a string and appended to the original review text, separated by a special `[SEP]` token.

-**Example of Enriched Text Input:**
-`"Very good place nice things...
-[SEP] rating:5.0 has_pics:0"`

-This technique allows the **DistilBERT** model to learn the meaning and importance of these features in relation to the review text.

 ### Final Performance